Venues of the 1984 Summer Olympics: After the Olympics

 Both association football venues on the East Coast of the United States, Harvard Stadium and Navy–Marine Corps Memorial Stadium, remain in use to this day.
 Harvard Stadium, on the campus of Harvard University, is best known as home to the school's (American) football team, but is also home to Harvard's teams in men's and women's lacrosse, and has been used for several other sports.
 Navy–Marine Corps Memorial Stadium, on the grounds of the United States Naval Academy, hosts the Academy's football, men's lacrosse, and women's lacrosse teams.
 Since the 2013 edition, the Military Bowl, a college football bowl game, has been played at the stadium as well.

 The Los Angeles Memorial Sports Arena remained home to the University of Southern California's basketball team until the 2005-06 NCAA basketball season when the Trojans moved on campus.
 For the 1984-85 NBA season, the Clippers franchise relocated from San Diego to Los Angeles where they played at the Los Angeles Memorial Sports Arena.
 The Clippers shared its home between the Los Angeles Memorial Sports Arena and the Arrowhead Pond of Anaheim (Honda Center since 2006) from the 1994-95 to the 1997-98 NBA seasons.
 The Los Angeles Memorial Sports Arena was closed in March 2016, and demolished between September and October 2016.
 Banc of California Stadium, a soccer-specific stadium and home of Los Angeles FC of Major League Soccer, was constructed on the site of the Sports Arena and opened in April 2018.

 In late 1999, the Staples Center opened in downtown Los Angeles.
 For the 1999–2000 NBA and NHL seasons, the NBA's Lakers and Clippers, and the NHL's Kings all moved out of the Los Angeles Sports Arena and the Forum in Inglewood, and moved into the Staples Center, renamed Crypto.com Arena in early 2022.

 The Olympic Velodrome located on the California State University, Dominguez Hills campus was demolished in 2003.
 Meanwhile, the Olympic Swim Stadium remains in use on the University of Southern California's campus both for recreation and for competition.

-Many of the venues which were used during the 1984 Olympics will host events at the 2028 Summer Olympics when Los Angeles hosts the games for a third time.
+Six of the venues which were used during the 1984 Olympics will host events at the 2028 Summer Olympics when Los Angeles hosts the games for a third time.
+Those venues include the Los Angeles Memorial Coliseum, Dodger Stadium, the Long Beach Convention Center, the Long Beach Arena, Santa Anita Park and the Rose Bowl.